Evanice4/ML_Summative/README.md

 ## Mission Statement

 This project aims to address the unpredictability of bus wait times in Rwanda's public transport system.
 As a regular commuter, I identified long, uncertain wait times at bus stations as a recurring problem.
 Using machine learning, I built a model that predicts expected wait times based on various station and time-related factors.
 The solution is context-specific and tailored to reflect realistic transport conditions in Rwanda.
 My mission is to apply data-driven methods to improve daily commuting experiences in local communities.

 ## Dataset Acknowledgement

   The dataset was **simulated based on personal experience** using public transport in Rwanda.
 As a commuter, I noticed long, unpredictable wait times at bus stations — which inspired this idea for my **capstone project**.
-This work reflects my attempt to address a real problem that affects many Rwandans on a daily basis.
+The **simulated dataset** includes:

+- Time of day (hour:minute)
+- Weather and station conditions
+- City/station name (e.g. Nyanza, Gatenga, Nyamirambo, Kagugu)
+- Number of people at station
+- Day of week
+- Target: `expected_wait_time_min`

+This dataset was tailored to reflect realistic bus station conditions in Rwanda, based of my experience.